-Persons wishing to file a grievance against a member of ACFE may do so by sending a written statement of their complaint to the attention of Carrie Kelly, ACFE associate general counsel, who is responsible for investigating disciplinary complaints.
+Persons wishing to file a grievance against a member of ACFE may do so by sending a written statement of their complaint to the attention of John Warren, ACFE General Counsel, who is responsible for investigating disciplinary complaints.
 There is no specific form the complaint must take; a letter or email is fine.
 The complainant should include an full explanation of the alleged misconduct along with any documentary evidence he or she may have to support the allegations.
-Ms. Kelly's email address is ckelly@ACFE.com.
-Her mailing address is:
+Mr. Warren’s email address is

 The Association of Certified Fraud Examiners